abdooo786/abdooo786/README.md

 <br> <br>

-<p style="font-family:'Courier New'">Each image below has a video that descripe the reality.<br>But the reality is way worse than the ART below.
-Press on the image to watch the reality, but take care because it might be +18 content.</p>
+<p style="font-family:'Courier New'">You may see some ART, but please know, the reality is much worse.</p>

 <div align="top">